MasonProtter/ReplMaker.jl/README.md

  <summaryClick me! ></summary>
 <p>

-Aritrary key combinations to enter REPL modes are not yet allowed, but you can currently use the `CTRL` and `ALT` (also known as `META`) keys as modifiers for entering REPL modes.
+Arbitrary key combinations to enter REPL modes are not yet allowed, but you can currently use the `CTRL` and `ALT` (also known as `META`) keys as modifiers for entering REPL modes.
 For example, passing the keyword argument `start_key="\\C-g"` to the `initrepl` function will make it so that holding down on the `CTRL` key and pressing `g` enters the specified mode.

 Likewise, specifying `start_key="\\M-u"` will make it so that holding `ALT` (aka `META`) and pressing `u` will enter the desired mode.